 Braces Mouth Guards

 Braces mouth guards are the modern-day solution to this risk.
-At Reddick Orthodontics in Melbourne, we make an exact mold of your teeth and braces during a visit.
+At Melbourne Orthodontics in Melbourne, we make an exact mold of your teeth and braces during a visit.
 Then, the mold is sent to a special dental laboratory to be crafted.
 The result is a braces mouth guard that is an exact, perfect fit for your teeth and braces.
 This is not the same thing as an over-the-counter mouth guard.
 When using these guards, you have to heat them yourself and bite down on them to make a mold.
 A braces mouth guard is a precision instrument that will provide superior protection for your teeth and braces.

 A braces mouth guard is wider than a traditional mouth guard.
 It’s designed to fit over your teeth, braces, and gums while still leaving adequate room to breathe around it.
 An over-the-counter mouth guard will still protect your teeth and braces better than nothing.
 However, there are some important insurance issues to consider when making a decision on how to protect your teeth and braces during sporting events.

 While an over-the-counter mouth guard or a professionally designed braces mouth guard offers added protection, they are not a silver bullet.
 It’s still within the realm of possibility that you could sustain a serious dental injury on the playing field that requires repairs to the braces or your teeth.
 The way the insurance companies handle this depends on the type of mouth guard you have in place.